JeffDeCola/my-cheat-sheets/other/mining-cryptocurrency/pools/mine-RVN-windows-gpu-t-rex-cheat-sheet/README.md

-# MINE RVN (Ravencoin) WINDOWS GPU T-REX CHEAT SHEET
+# MINE RVN (Ravencoin) WINDOWS GPU USING T-REX CHEAT SHEET

 `mine-RVN-windows-gpu-t-rex-` _will show you how to mine for RVN (Ravencoin)